uppervalleydsa/uppervalleydsa.org/content/posts/youre-not-on-your-own.md

 We’ve heard strains of this same song from local leaders in the Upper Valley before.
 In November, Lebanon mayor Tim McNamara spoke in opposition to reallocating some of the [enormous Lebanon police budget](https://uppervalleydsa.org/care-not-cops) towards increased social services, including a community center and programs to address hunger and mental health, by saying:

 > One of the problems with allocating additional resources to human services is that people will tend to gravitate towards those areas where services are provided.
 >
-> – *Lebanon Mayor Tim MacNamara, Nov.
-18, 2020*
+> – _Lebanon Mayor Tim McNamara, Nov.
+18, 2020_

 `youtube: https://www.youtube.com/watch?v=Uu4Vx-c1PHs`